Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Experiments

 \subsection{Ablation and Analysis}

-\textbf{Training strategy: RL provides larger gains than SFT, while their combination yields the best results, with GSPO offering the most stable improvements.} As shown in Table~\ref{tab:ablation_strategy}, both SFT and RL substantially improve grounding over the base model.
+\textbf{Training strategy: RL provides larger gains than SFT, while their combination yields the best results, with GSPO offering the most stable improvements.} As shown in Table~\ref{tab:ablation_strategy}, on the V-STAR benchmark, both SFT and RL substantially improve grounding over the base model.
 RL outperforms SFT (+2.1\% mAM, +4.6\% mLGM) by directly optimizing temporal and spatial alignment, while SFT ensures stable reasoning formats and basic grounding under supervision.
 Their combination is highly synergistic, reaching 33.7\% mAM and 46.6\% mLGM.
 Within this joint training, GSPO further surpasses GRPO (+0.9\% mAM, +1.3\% mLGM) by providing more stable rewards and better long-horizon temporal localization (+2.9\% Chain1 tIoU).
+More ablations about training are provided in Appendix~\ref{sec:ap_ablation_training}.

 \textbf{Reward design: Both adaptive temporal proximity and temporal gating are effective.} In the thinking reward, we introduce two mechanisms: adaptive temporal proximity (\textbf{Ada.}) and temporal gating (\textbf{Gat.}).
-To validate their effectiveness, we conduct ablation experiments on the V-STAR benchmark.
+To validate their effectiveness, we conduct ablation experiments on the V-STAR benchmark, shown in Table~\ref{tab:ablation_reward}.
 Removing the proximity reward reduces performance by 0.7\% mAM and 1.4\% mLGM, showing that adaptive scaling helps the model better align predicted timestamps with annotated windows.
 Removing temporal gating causes larger drops of 1.4\% mAM and 1.7\% mLGM, confirming that gating is crucial for filtering irrelevant segments and preventing noisy spatial boxes.
-These results verify that our reward design effectively couples temporal and spatial grounding, leading to the strong performance.
+These results verify that our reward design effectively couples temporal and spatial grounding, leading to strong performance.